Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 We decided that the easiest way to do this would be to add a new node to the cluster, then turn down the outlier one.
 We use an "Infrastructure as Code" approach at Budibase, so we have automated processes for adding a new node to our CouchDB cluster.

-So at 13:52 UTC on January 9th, we added the new node to our CouchDB cluster.
+So at 13:52 UTC on January 9th, we add the new node to our CouchDB cluster.
 Straight away, it begins to synchronise data from the other 3 nodes.
 This is expected, and can be seen in our monitoring.

 {{< figure src="total-databases.png" alt="A graph of total databases per CouchDB node.
 We see 3 nodes sitting the same value, and at 13:52 a new nodes joins and the number of databases on it starts to increase slowly" >}}

-Our production database cluster is called "chesterfield" (after the [sofa][3]), and each of the nodes is numbered sequentially. `004` is the new node in this graph, and you can see when it joins, when it starts getting data, when we disconnect it from the cluster, and when we bring it back down.
+Our production database cluster is called "chesterfield" (after the [sofa][3]), and each of the nodes is numbered sequentially. `chester-004` is the new node in this graph.
+When it first shows up is what it joined the cluster, then we see the number of databases on it slowly increase as it synchronises, then we see the number of databases plateau when we remove it from the cluster, and then the line disappears when the node is turned down.

 The mistake we made in our automated process for adding nodes was to add the new node to our load balancer before it had fully synchronised.
+We have a load balancer in front of our CouchDB cluster because any node can service any request, so we round-robin requests between them.
 You can see that in this graph showing the number of healthy nodes our database load balancer is aware of.

 {{< figure src="healthy-nodes.png" alt="A graph showing a line that hovers at the value 3 until 13:52, where it jumps to 4, and then at 13:58 goes back down to 3 and stays there" >}}

 CouchDB is what's called a "master-master" database.
 Many distributed database systems will have one node that's more important than the others (the "master" node) and this is the node responsible for handling new data, while the other nodes can only handle the fetching of data.
 This is not the case in CouchDB, all nodes are equal and can handle writes.
-The way this works under the hood is that conflicting writes, e.g. 2 separate writes to the same data on 2 different nodes, is resolved through a conflict-resolution process.
+The way this works under the hood is that conflicting writes, e.g. 2 separate writes to the same data on 2 different nodes, are resolved through a conflict-resolution process.

 For historical reasons, most requests that Budibase makes to its internal database first check to make sure that the database they're writing to exists.
 If it does not, it gets created.
 For the 6 minutes that `chesterfield-004` was in the load balancer, most requests to check that a database existed would have reported that no, the database does not exist.
 A new, empty database would be created and the code would continue.
 This empty database was then replicated to other nodes, effectively deleting all of their contents.
 We were able to reproduce this behaviour locally, and you can check our methodology [here][4].